primissus/PropManager/README.md

 ```

 ## set(obj, path, value, [iteratee](https://lodash.com/docs/4.17.5#iteratee)=[identity](https://lodash.com/docs/4.17.5#identity)): boolean
-The get method as its name tells, **sets** the value of the specified path.
+The set method as its name tells, **sets** the value of the specified path.
 The [**iteratee**](https://lodash.com/docs/4.17.5#iteratee) parameter is a function that can modify the set value with the current value, its default value is an  [*identity function*](https://lodash.com/docs/4.17.5#identity).
 Returns whether or not was possible to set the values.
 ```